TosbackCgusBridge-Bot/CGUs-versions/Mailgun/Privacy Policy.md

 2.  to provide you with real-time logs of your use of the platform;
 3.  to respond to any requests you may submit for support or sales information, or similar communications;
 4.  to communicate with you (for example through newsletters, marketing emails, announcements or special offers) about our services;
-5.  for billing and collection purposes, if you have subscribed to one of our paid plans.
+5.  for billing and collection purposes, if you have subscribed to one of our paid plans;
 6.  for the investigation and prevention of fraud and breaches of the terms of service
 7.  to enable third parties to provide services to us;
 8.  for customers that request allocated dedicated IP addresses, for the purposes of assigning the dedicated IP address to that customer;